 You also may be asked to provide additional details regarding concerns about school performance.
 Once the request is made, the team will determine if an evaluation is warranted.

 A referral does not mean the student has a disability.
 It is the first step to determine if concerns are due to a disability.
 Following the referral, the school district will invite you to an evaluation planning meeting.
 You will work with the school team to determine what areas will be evaluated, what tests will be used and who will do the testing.
 The evaluation cannot take place without your written consent.
 Once the school district receives consent, the evaluation must be completed within 30 school days.

 When an evaluation is recommended, it means that you or your child’s academic team of teachers feels your child may have a disability that is interfering with his or her ability to learn.

 The purpose of the evaluation is to determine if the student has a disability that qualifies them for special education and if they require specialized instruction to make progress in the general education curriculum.
 This starts with the evaluation of your child in all areas of concern.
 The evaluation should examine all areas of suspected disability and provide a detailed description of your child’s current educational performance and needs.
 This evaluation may include:

 - informal measures

 - direct observations

 Several professionals may be involved, and may include, but are not limited to: the general education teacher, a special education teacher, the school nurse, the school psychologist, a speech-language pathologist, an adapted physical education teacher, occupational therapist, or physical therapist.

 Teachers can refer a student to a Child Study Team without your authorization; however, no special education evaluation can take place without your written consent.
 The school district will invite you to an evaluation planning meeting.
 You will work with the school team to determine what areas will be assessed, what tests will be used and who will do the testing.
-A form requesting permission to evaluate your child will be sent to you for your signature, shortly after the evaluation-planning meeting.
+A Prior Written Notice form requesting permission to evaluate your child will be sent to you for your signature, shortly after the evaluation-planning meeting.